 Ansible Automation Platform includes numerous upstream components, more than 140 Red Hat Ansible Certified Content Collections from 60+ partners, and as-a-service return on investment (ROI) tools that take the guesswork out of installing, configuring, and supporting automation in your organization.
 It creates an end-to-end automation experience aimed at cross-functional teams while providing a plug-and-play experience between automation developers, engineers, and operations teams.

-Red Hat Ansible Automation Platform’s features—like Red Hat Insights and automation analytics—provide accessible information on the performance of your automation, allowing you to measure your impacts and monitor or resolve issues with greater precision.
+Red Hat Ansible Automation Platform’s features—like automation analytics and Red Hat Insights—provide accessible information on the performance of your automation, allowing you to measure your impacts and monitor or resolve issues with greater precision.
 Automation mesh lets you scale control and execution capacity independently, delivering automation closer to the endpoints that need it, with little or no downtime, allowing you to reach a consistent automation experience from the datacenter, to the cloud, to the edge locations

 As a choice for agentless, easy-to-use IT automation, Ansible stands out for its simplicity, flexibility, and strong user community.